agentlang-ai/agentlang-docs/docs/quick-start.md

 ```

 In the [next step](tutorial.md) of this tutorial, we will add more features to the blog-application, and in that process,
-explore Fractl in more depth.
+explore Agentlang in more depth.